everlend/everlend/packages/general-pool/README.md

 # Everlend general-pool package

+### What's Everlend?

 Everlend is a lending aggregator and optimizer.
-Get the best rates on your liquidity loans, always.
+Get the best rates on your deposits and loans, always.

+### What's a general pool?

+A general pool is an implementation of Solana pool program, which is responsible for storing users' liquidity and minting collateral tokens.
+There’s a general pool for every token supported by Everlend.
+When users interact with Everlend, they actually work with general pools, e.g. users' deposits and withdrawals are made via them.

-The SDK allows interacting with Everlend general pools.
+The SDK allows interacting with Everlend general pools, specifically:

+* getting general pools for tokens, e.g. there's a general pool for USDT, USDC etc.
+* getting user's withdrawal requests
+* preparing deposit transactions to a general pool
+* preparing withdrawal request transactions from a general pool
+* preparing withdrawal transactions from a general pool

+It's still work in progress.
+In the future the SDK will be expanded with other useful features such as getting APYs for tokens etc.

 ## Installation